reinout/reinout.vanrees.org/README.rst

   $ make install

+This install also adds some symlinks to the separate (and private!)
+``../websitecontent/`` directory.
+For privacy reasons, the ansible provision/deploy scripts and the nginx config files are in that private repo.

 The actual making of the sphinx documentation is done with a ``make html`` inside the docs directory.
 I do this normally by calling ``makedocs`` (from my "tools" repo, whose scripts are installed globally).

 Ideas for cleaning up my weblog code